-Below you will find an overview of the content of the Practical Guideline "Hygienic Cabling in the Food Industry".
-To gain access you need to create an account and indicate during the registration that you want access to the guidelines.
-That costs Euro 125, = per year excl.
+To access the full guideline, you need to create an account and indicate during the registration that you want to have access to the guidelines.
+This extension costs Euro 125, = per year excl.
 VAT.
-If you already have an account, you can email us and we will start the procedure to give you access.
+If you already have a free account, you can email us and we will start the procedure to grant you access.

 The National Practical Guideline "Hygienic Cabling in the Food Industry" deals with the hygienic aspects of: